-- Successfully completing all performance assessments. - Background check and licensure application with fee.
+- Passing all required performance assessments - Licensure application with fee

 For the Master's Degree (minimum of 34 credits earned at the graduate level)

 In addition to the course requirements and earning at least 34 graduate credits and a cumulative GPA of 3.0 or higher, to earn this master's degree students are required to complete a capstone project demonstrating significant mastery in understanding related to a central question on a particular topic of the student's choice related to urban education.
 The capstone project may be a traditional, formal written thesis, or a 30-minute presentation.
 However, if a student decides to do a presentation option for their capstone project, then an additional 3 credit elective must be completed.